davemo/end-to-end-with-angularjs/README.md

 * $httpProvider.responseInterceptors and logging out users automatically if serverside sessions expire
 * $routeProvider.resolve property and making view rendering data dependent
 * laravel 4 migrations, controllers, models, and authentication

+Things you can expect to learn from **Security with Angular JS**:

+* 3 common-sense ways to secure your web application
+* angular.constant
+* ng-init
+* ng-sanitize
+* Laravel CSRF support, route filters, and built in protection

 ## Requirements: